 Sitting inside a house of worship, a congregant will have a primary focus of interest, which likely will shift about as the service progresses, and several secondary focuses—things as diverse as a list of hymn numbers, stained glass windows, iconography and more.
 Further, before ever sitting down for the service, the church member entered the building.

 Organizing the production of services with those primary and secondary areas of focus in mind will help identify camera positions and shots, stills that should be captured prior to services and pre-recorded and edited footage to be used for an establishing shot at the beginning of the live stream.

-Make a list of the production elements to be created prior to the service, such a hymn numbers, Scripture readings, post-service announcements and still images of stained glass and iconography.
+Knowing what church live streaming equipment is needed starts with a list of production elements that need to be created prior to the service.
+Such as hymn numbers, Scripture readings, post-service announcements and still images of stained glass and iconography.
 Gather the required information, create the graphics and text and shoot and edit the pre-roll footage.